-- 1. On carbohydrate metabolism (increase blood glucose): - a. stimulate of gluconeogenesis; - b. decrease uptake and utilization of glucose; - 2.
-On protein metabolism: - a. ↑ proteolysis, especially in skeletal muscle, skin, bone, and connective tissue; - b. inhibits synthesis of proteins (antianabolic effect), - 3.
-On fat metabolism: - a. promote lipolysis, ketogenesis and mobilization of fatty acids; - b. have lipogenic effect (due to compensatory hyperinsulinemia) and cause centripetal redistribution of fat; - c. stimulate leptin synthesis in adipose tissue.
+- 1. On carbohydrate metabolism (increase blood glucose): - · a. stimulate of gluconeogenesis; - b. decrease uptake and utilization of glucose; - c. ↑ secretion of glucagon and epinephrine that cause glycogenolysis, but also promotes hepatic glycogenesis. - 2.
+On protein metabolism: - a. ↑ proteolysis, especially in skeletal muscle, skin, bone, and connective tissue; - b. inhibits synthesis of proteins (antianabolic effect), - c. ↑ synthesis of many plasma and liver proteins. - 3.
+On fat metabolism: - a. promote lipolysis, ketogenesis and mobilization of fatty acids; - b. have lipogenic effect (due to compensatory hyperinsulinemia) and cause centripetal redistribution of fat; - · c. stimulate leptin synthesis in adipose tissue.